PrashantNegi878/quick-status/README.md

 # Quick Status
 ### React-TypeScript Library for Online/Offline Status Popup

 Quick Status is a lightweight and easy-to-use React TypeScript library designed to enhance user experience by providing a visual indicator when the user goes offline or comes back online.
-With just a simple  <QuickStatus/>  tag, you can integrate this library into any React project effortlessly.
+With just a simple ' <QuickStatus/> ' tag, you can integrate this library into any React project effortlessly.

 ### Installation
-Install Quick Status in your project using [npm]('https://www.npmjs.com/package/@prashantnegi878/quick-status') :
+Install Quick Status in your project using npm :

 `npm install @prashantnegi878/quick-status`